REQUEST FOR PROPOSALS

 To further our mission, we hold an annual conference that brings together the growing community of civilian oversight practitioners, law enforcement officials, journalists, elected officials, students, community members, and others to meet and exchange information and ideas about issues facing civilian oversight and law enforcement.
 The annual conference typically draws 400-500 people from across the United States and around the world seeking training, professional development, and networking opportunities in the field of civilian oversight.

-Electronic submission is required for all proposals.
-Should you have any questions, please contact NACOLE’s Director of Training and Education, Ms. Cameron McEllhiney, at
+SUBMISSION: Electronic submission is required for all proposals.
+Should you have any questions, please contact NACOLE’s Director of Training and Education, Ms. Cameron McEllhiney, at firstname.lastname@example.org.

-As a general rule, each conference session lasts 1.5 hours, including a question and answer period.
-Presentations may consist of one speaker or a panel of two or more speakers; however, four speakers is the maximum.
+STRUCTURE OF PRESENTATION: As a general rule, each conference session lasts 1.5 hours, including a question and answer period.
+Presentations may consist of one speaker or a panel of two or more speakers; however, panels may not include more than four speakers.
 NACOLE requires a period for audience questions that will last a minimum of 20 minutes - or a comparable method for audience engagement.
 Please note that the final decision on structure and panelist participation resides with the NACOLE Board of Directors.
 Therefore, those submitting proposals may be asked to make minor changes to their presentation in order to better fit within the parameters of the overall NACOLE program.

 NACOLE may solicit additional information from the submitter as it reviews the proposal.
 In addition, NACOLE reserves the right to reject late or incomplete proposals or request changes including, but not limited to, substitute or additional panel members or topics.

 If you have any questions about the annual conference or proposal process, please contact Cameron McEllhiney by phone or email at 317-721-8133 or email@example.com.